-The details of the Convertible Debenture are as follows: (i) the Convertible Debenture will mature on October 2, 2025 (if not otherwise converted or prepaid) (the "Maturity Date"); (ii) the Convertible Debenture bears interest at a rate of 14% per annum, payable semi-annually in arrears; (iii) the Company has a right to prepay or repay a part or the entire principal amount of the Convertible Debenture at par plus accrued and unpaid interest at any time prior to the first anniversary of the Issue Date upon payment of a fee in the amount 10% of the principal amount together with interest payable until the first anniversary of the Issue Date upon payment of a fee in the amount 21% of the principal amount together with interest to the Maturity Date; (iv) the Convertible Debenture is convertible into common shares of the Company at the option of the holder at any time prior to the Maturity Date, at a conversion price of \$0.33 per common share, subject to typical adjustment provisions; and (v) the Convertible Debenture is secured by first ranking security over all of the Company's assets.
+The details of the Convertible Debenture are as follows: (i) the Convertible Debenture will mature on October 2, 2025 (if not otherwise converted or prepaid) (the "Maturity Date"); (ii) the Convertible Debenture bears interest at a rate of 14% per annum, payable semi-annually in arrears; (iii) the Company has a right to prepay or repay a part or the entire principal amount of the Convertible Debenture at par plus accrued and unpaid interest at any time prior to the first anniversary of the Issue Date upon payment of a fee in the amount 10% of the principal amount together with interest payable until the first anniversary of the Issue Date and at any time after the first anniversary of the Issue Date up to and including on the Maturity Date upon payment of a fee in the amount 21% of the principal amount together with interest to the Maturity Date; (iv) the Convertible Debenture is convertible into common shares of the Company at the option of the holder at any time prior to the Maturity Date, at a conversion price of \$0.33 per common share, subject to typical adjustment provisions; and (v) the Convertible Debenture is secured by first ranking security over all of the Company's assets.

 The Convertible Debenture contains certain financial covenants, including the requirement for the Company to maintain a positive working capital balance.
-At December 31, 2023, the Company was not in compliance with this covenant, on a consolidated basis, and as such, the full carrying amount of the Convertible Debenture is presented as a current liability in the consolidated statement of financial position.

-After recognition of the full balance of the Convertible Debenture as a current liability, the Company had a working capital deficit of \$4,250,599 on a consolidated basis at December 31, 2023.
+At December 31, 2023 and March 31, 2024, the Company was not in compliance with this covenant, on a consolidated basis, and as such, the full carrying amount of the Convertible Debenture is presented as a current liability in the consolidated statement of financial position.
+After recognition of the full balance of the Convertible Debenture as a current liability, the Company had a working capital deficit of \$5,064,515 on a consolidated basis at March 31, 2024.